Starfodders/Card-Game/systemDesign.md

 2. Dancing Blade (2 En, deal 2 damage and gain 3 block)
 3. Fire Lotus (3 En, deal 10 damage, gaining 1 less energy next turn)

+In an effort to keep my dice roll and elemental affixes, I'll add a system where whatever you roll can be added towards your card input.
+- Fire (each fire die rolled = +1/+2/+3 damage onto each attack card).
+Can choose when to spend the fire dice.
+If use 3 dice then apply Burn (half of dmg dealt)
+- Water (each water dice rolled) will give you 1 card draw when you play next card.
+3 Water dice gives you +1 card draw next round.
+- Earth (each earth dice rolled) will give you +1/+2/+3 armor.
+If use 3 dice then opponent who attacks you gains weakness (1/2 damage)
+- Air (each air dice rolled) reduces energy cost of next card played.
+Using 3 air dice gives you +1 energy next round

 Terminology (Syntax)